jizhihang/Visual-Phrases/README.md

 on extracted feature vectors of images from the pooling layer of a convolutional neural network.

 The feature vectors are extracted from MatConvNet.
+FasterRCNN is used to identify potential subjects within the image.
 LightGBM's Random Forest multi-class classifier is used to create the classification model for this project.
 ___
 This project is currently a work in progress.